Packages and Binaries:

 These scripts are meant to obtain information about where in the network

 packets employing IPv6 Extension Headers are being dropped.
-They test
+They test the

-the tool can infer what is the system causing the packet drops.
+infer what is the system causing the packet drops.

 trace-do8-tcp-stdin trace-do8-icmp-stdin trace-do256-tcp-stdin trace-